Search Engine Optimization (SEO)

 There are a lot of smart engineers at Google who are constantly thinking about how to provide the most relevant search results.
 There are dozens and dozens of factors that determine how well your site ranks in general.
 Google's algorithm has been designed to be smart enough to evaluate the context of a page, within the context of a website and other external factors to decide how a site should be ranked.
 Because of this, a site can rank well even if the keyword phrase doesn't appear on the page.

 Let's look at the phrase "Niagara SEO".
-As of today's date (January 25, 2017), this page is #11 in Google (according to SEMRush) for that search phrase.
-I have used that search phrase exactly ONCE on this page.
+As of today's date (April 12, 2017), this page is #3 in Google (according to SEMRush) for that search phrase.
+I have used that search phrase exactly ONCE in the body content on this page.
 You just read it around 10 seconds ago for the first time.
 Why does Google rank this page the way it does?
 Because this page talks about SEO, search engine optimization, SERPs, meta tags and other terms that are related to SEO, and it also uses the word Niagara a few times.
 Could this page be ranked higher for that phrase?
 Perhaps.
 SEO is a never-ending task, so I anticipate this page's position in the SERPs will fluctuate over time on a steadily upward trend :)

 What kind of ROI can I expect from a SEO campaign?